subsetpark/pantagruel/priv/reference.md

 `=` should be read as "is equal to".
 It expresses the concept of *equality*, that is, for `x = y` to be true, `x` and `y` should evaluate to the same value.
-Sets would have the same members, lists would have the same contents, and so on.
+Sets would have the same members, sequences would have the same contents, and so on.

 ##### Not-equals